Juuxel/loom-vineflower/README.md

 ## Getting started

 > Note: versions before 1.7.1 required adding Cotton's maven repository,
-> but VFL 1.7.1+ is available on the Gradle Plugin Portal
+> but LVF 1.7.1+ is available on the Gradle Plugin Portal
 > like most other plugins.
 Versions before 1.11.0 are available under the plugin ID
 > `io.github.juuxel.loom-quiltflower`.